DexPak 6 DayTaperpak

 insulin or diabetes medications you take by mouth;

 medicine to treat dementia or Parkinson's disease;

-This list is not complete and many other drugs can interact with dexamethasone.
+This list is not complete and many other drugs may affect DexPak 6 DayTaperpak.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.

 More about Dexpak Taperpak (dexamethasone)

 - Check interactions